Chemical Safety: The OSHA Laboratory Standard (online)

 Audience

-This course is intended for animal care workers who work with different research model species.
+This course is intended for animal care workers and researchers who work with different research model species.
 Users can select only the species relevant to their work or watch the entire training.
 Once registered, this course will be continually available to you for any renewal or refresher training

 Prerequisite: